 As part of the Government’s goal to improve the efficiency of the superannuation system and the timeliness of processing rollovers and contributions, the way in which SMSFs can receive rollovers and contributions will change from 1 July 2014.
-A new standard is being introduced which basically requires all contributions and rollovers to be paid electronically, along with a standard format electronic message which must be sent to the receiving super fund.
-This is referred to as the ‘new standard’.
+A new standard is being introduced which basically requires all contributions and rollovers to be paid electronically,

 As an investor, you need to ensure that you are seeking advice on safe income-producing investments, even if it is just a relatively small portion of your portfolio to boost your overall returns.